ngds/ADEPT_frontend/README.md

 ### API Key (Test Set) Request Form
 I think that this can be completely automated.
 Users just specify a dictioanary and they will receive a key and a random sample of 1-200 documents for their project.
 For security and performance reasons we can cap users at 10 API keys at a time, but I think it would make development a lot less painful if people could just quickly generate test sets.

+Upon giving the user a key, we can specify whether they want to do 1 of 3 actions with it.

+1. Just save it to their ADEPT web app account (default)
+2. Write the key to their CyVerse Data Store as a YAML or some other common config file format
+3. Have all the data downloaded and stored in their CyVerse Data Store.

 ### Application Submission Form
 TBD